![]() |

 - Cayenne pepper to taste, optional (see TIPS)

 Heat the oven to 325F/160C.
 Place the cabbage wedges cut-side down in an oven-safe baking dish in a single layer.
 Add the carrots and onion.
 Drizzle with olive oil or dot with bacon grease.
 Season with salt, pepper and cayenne.
-Add the broth and cover the baking dish with foil.
+Add the broth and cover the baking dish with foil or a lid.

-Bake for one hour, then turn the cabbage wedges over.
+BAKE FOR ONE HOUR, then turn the cabbage wedges over.
 If needed, add a splash or two of liquid.
-Bake for another hour.
-Remove the foil.

 Remove from the oven and if desired, serve immediately.